vianeylinares/barber-shop/README.md

 ### Other details

-The plugin was developed with:
+The theme and plugin were developed with:
 <ul>
 <li>WordPress</li>
 <li>PHP/OOP</li>